General context, key principles and hot topics

-In addition to the normal means for identifying misconduct, such as audits, screening procedures and whistleblowing, UK companies can become aware of allegations of misconduct through insolvencies, cybercrime or data breaches (e.g., the Unaoil and Panama Papers cases) and due diligence carried out in relation to commercial transactions, including mergers and acquisitions.
+In addition to the normal means for identifying misconduct, such as audits, assurance procedures and whistleblowing, UK companies can become aware of allegations of misconduct through insolvencies, cybercrime or data breaches (e.g., the Unaoil and Panama Papers cases) and due diligence carried out in relation to commercial transactions, including mergers and acquisitions.

 Allegations may also arise in hearings, such as employment tribunals and litigation proceedings.

 22 Does your country have a data protection regime?

 The United Kingdom implemented the Data Protection Act 2018 (the DP Act) to complement the EU General Data Protection Regulation (GDPR).
 The GDPR has direct effect across all EU Member States and applies directly to all organisations processing personal data within the Union.
 However, it allows each Member State limited opportunities to make provisions for how it applies in that country.
 The DP Act essentially provides the details of local derogations, such as law enforcement processing.
 The two must therefore be read side by side.
 This new legislation supplements existing UK laws such as the Freedom of Information Act 2000 and the Regulation of Investigatory Powers Act 2000, and directly applicable EU legislation, such as the Privacy and Electronic Communications Regulations.